timm/tested/docs/onRE.md

 - Just because your are theoretically NP-hard,
   - Does not necessarily mean you are slow in practice.
-- Numerous AI researchers studying NP-hard tasks report the existence of a small number of _key_ variables (also known as  Variable subset selection, narrows, master variables, and backdoors) that determine the behavior of the rest of the model.
+- Numerous AI researchers studying NP-hard tasks report the existence of a small number of _key_ variables (also known as  _variable subset selection, narrows, master variables_, and _backdoors_) that determine the behavior of the rest of the model.
 - When